Thaldb/Lab-1-PUBH6854/AI_USAGE.md

 ## What I used

-I used OpenAI Codex in the Codex desktop app with a GPT-5 model.
+I used OpenAI Codex in the Codex desktop app with the GPT-5.6 Sol model.
 I used it as a guide while I typed commands and checked the results.
 It also helped me understand the assignment, plan the folder structure, draft the Python and R scripts and Dockerfile, and organize the README.
 I reviewed the files and ran the important commands before keeping its suggestions.

 ## R error: missing dplyr